Ten Years' War: Military responses

 That same month, Máximo Gómez taught the Cuban forces what would be their most lethal tactic: the machete charge.
 He was a former cavalry officer for the Spanish Army in the Dominican Republic.
 Forces were taught to combine use of firearms with machetes, for a double attack against the Spanish.
 When the Spaniards (following then-standard tactics) formed a square, they were vulnerable to rifle fire from infantry under cover, and pistol and carbine fire from charging cavalry.
 In the event, as with the Haitian Revolution, the European forces suffered the most fatalities due to yellow fever because the Spanish-born troops had no acquired immunity to this endemic tropical disease of the island.

-10th of October Manifesto

-Carlos Manuel de Céspedes called on men of all races to join the fight for freedom.
-He raised the new flag of an independent Cuba, and rang the bell of the mill to celebrate his proclamation from the steps of the sugar mill of the manifesto signed by him and 15 others.
-It cataloged Spain's mistreatment of Cuba and then expressed the movement's aims: